 This is an advanced course in programming application and computer science intended for students who have completed AP Computer Science A and would like to explore the subject in greater detail.

-A full-year course, Algebra I, is an introductory level math course and is a prerequisite for Geometry.
+A full-year course, Algebra I is an introductory level math course and is a prerequisite for Geometry.

-A yearlong course, Honors Algebra II and Trigonometry follows Geometry and is a prerequisite for Honors Precalculus.
+Honors Algebra II and Trigonometry follows Geometry and is a prerequisite for Honors Precalculus.

-AP 2-D Art and Design is a yearlong course that is not based on a written exam; instead, students submit portfolios for evaluation in early May.
+AP 2-D Art and Design is a year-long course that is not based on a written exam; instead, students submit portfolios for evaluation in early May.

 This course follows the syllabus for the AP exam in Calculus BC.
+It is a rigorous, demanding course requiring a strong foundation in algebra, geometry, trigonometry, and analytic geometry.

-This course is the equivalent of a first-year college chemistry course; it covers materials in-depth and provides a deeper consideration of both the theoretical and mathematical analysis of topics.
+This course is the equivalent of a first-year college chemistry course; it covers materials in depth and provides a deeper consideration of both the theoretical and mathematical analysis of topics.

 The AP Computer Science Principles course is designed to be equivalent to an introductory college computing course.